Long-standing legal battle over rural pipeline continues

 The state engineer again approved the authority’s plans.
 But after another appeal, Estes ordered the state engineer to recalculate whether or not there was enough water available in the eastern valleys’ groundwater basins to match the proposed supply demands, which eventually led to the state engineer grudgingly rejecting the proposal last year.

-The decision now rests in Estes’ hands once again, but that ruling is not expected to come down for several months.
+The decision rests in Estes’ hands, but that ruling is not expected to come down for several months.

 Contact Capital Bureau Chief Colton Lochhead at clochhead@reviewjournal.com or 775-461-3280.
 Follow @ColtonLochhead on Twitter.